About Cases#

 -

-Detection tools (SIEM, EDR, IDS, or firewalls): Create cases directly from your detection tools if you prefer to manage alert triage there or if you trust the tool to generate mostly true positives.
+Detection tools (SIEM, EDR, IDS, or firewalls): Cases created automatically by trusted detection tools, when you prefer to manage alert triage within the tool or trust it to generate mostly true positives.

 Key components#